Guidogl/greenfield-to-2024/README.md

 The current study relies on LoC (Lines of Code) estimation as a method for quantifying the size and complexity of the software being developed.
 LoC estimation involves counting the number of lines of code in a software project, which provides a metric for understanding the scale and scope of the codebase.
 This estimation method is commonly used in software development projects to help plan resources, estimate project timelines, and evaluate the overall complexity of the code.
 Additionally, it can serve as a basis for making informed decisions regarding project management, resource allocation, and budgeting.

-Estimating project size using the metric of "Lines of Code" (LoC) is one of the many techniques employed in software engineering for project size estimation.
+Estimating project size using the metric of LoC is one of the many techniques employed in software engineering for project size estimation.
 However, it is important to note that LoC-based estimation has its limitations and is not considered as accurate or reliable as other estimation methods.
 Despite this, it is still used in certain contexts.

 ## Table of Contents